Book Festival Intern

 Hours: 12 - 15 per week

-Madison Public Library, with the support of the Madison Public Library Foundation, hosts the Wisconsin Book Festival in October every year.
+Madison Public Library, with the support of the Madison Public Library Foundation, hosts the Wisconsin Book Festival in October.
 The festival incorporates literature, spoken word, art, and performance, and is a year-long event series in which local literary artists mix with nationally-acclaimed authors to create a unique event full of free community programs.
 Festival activities will be hosted at library facilities, particularly the new Central Library.
-An anticipated audience of 20,000 people will attend over 90 programs during throughout the year including the October festival.
+An anticipated audience of 20,000 people will attend over 100 programs during throughout the year including the October 11-14 festival.